rkj43/LRUCache/README.md

 This solution provides a generic, in-memory cache component, designed to be used by developers in their applications.
 It is capable of storing arbitrary types of objects, which are added and retrieved using a unique key, similar to a dictionary.
 The cache has a configurable threshold for the maximum number of items it can hold at any one time.

 ## Projects
-1. **LRUCacheLibrary**: This is the main project where the LRUCache is implemented.
+1. **LRUCache**: This is the main project where the LRUCache is implemented.
 It contains the logic for adding, retrieving, and removing items based on the LRU policy.
-2. **LRUCache.Tests**: This project contains all the NUnit test cases for the LRUCacheLibrary.
+2. **LRUCache.Tests**: This project contains all the NUnit test cases for the LRUCache.
 3. **LRUCache.Demo**: A simple project demonstrating the usage of the LRUCache with Dependency Injection.

 ## LRU Cache (Least Recently Used)